πŸŽ‰ Contributing#

 • Bug reports

-Submit a model or dataset to the catalog so that they are discoverable by other scivision users when querying the catalog.
+Adding a model or dataset to the catalog makes it discoverable by other Scivision users.

 Bug reports#